 Coil Side, ho

 Pipe coils are made with a 180° central angle or a 120° central angle.
-Equivalent diameter (De) and Flow area (Ax) is
+Equivalent diameter (De) and Flow area (Ax) is defined as following.

 De = (π/2).dci